FOREX-Dollar wavers as traders await U.S. jobs update

 By Tom Westbrook

-SINGAPORE, June 3 (Reuters) - The dollar wobbled toward its first steady week in three on Friday as traders looked to U.S. jobs data later in the day for clues as to how far and fast the Federal Reserve might raise interest rates.
+SINGAPORE, June 3 (Reuters) - The dollar wobbled toward its first steady week in three on Friday as traders looked to U.S. jobs data for clues as to how far and fast the Federal Reserve might raise interest rates.

 Markets have locked in consecutive 50-basis-point Fed hikes in June and July but the dollar has been pushed around this week by uncertainty about what happens after that.
 0#FF:

 The dollar rose through the early part of the week on nerves that record high inflation in Europe was a harbinger of sharply higher rates everywhere.
-But it fell overnight and stocks rallied as mixed U.S. economic data muddied the outlook.
+But it fell on Thursday and stocks rallied as mixed U.S. economic data muddied the outlook.

-The dollar lost about 0.9% on the euro EUR=EBS on Thursday, falling to $1.0750.
-It fell further to $1.0760 early in an Asia session thinned by holidays in China and Hong Kong.
-A holiday in Britain is also likely to thin London trade.
+The dollar was nursing those losses on Friday and sat at $1.0750 per euro EUR=EBS, flat for the week, and 129.85 yen JPY=EBS, a gain of about 2%.

-In light activity the dollar lost about 0.5% on the offshore yuan CNH=D3 to hit 6.6170.
+Asia trade was thinned by holidays in China and Hong Kong, and a holiday in Britain is likely to further lighten things while traders wait for U.S. employment data at 1230 GMT.

 "Equity markets are pushing higher," said Chris Weston, head of research at brokerage Pepperstone in Melbourne.
 "I think the equity market is effectively the horse and the dollar in this case is the cart."